 Finding her calling in public service, Sheng joined the office of Oakland’s Councilmember At-Large, which represents the entire city, and worked her way up to Chief of Staff.
 In that role, Sheng helped manage multiple City budgets, fought for affordable housing, helped small businesses open, worked to get guns off our streets, and fought for cleaner air and water.
 Sheng knew she could do even more as an elected official herself.
 So she ran for City Council District 4 and won, becoming the first Hmong-American woman Councilmember in California history.

-As a Councilmember, Sheng helped bring the Council together, change the tone at City Hall, and finally break through years of gridlock to make progress on critical issues.
+As a Councilmember, Sheng helped bring the Council together, change the tone at City Hall, finally break through years of gridlock, and make progress on critical issues.
 At City Hall, Sheng has passed over 100 laws.

 - Sheng has been a dedicated and effective champion for those who have been left out and left behind.
-She has secured millions in funding for affordable housing, homeless services, and marginalized youth, and helped save our Head Start program, providing free early childhood education and family services to low-income Oaklanders.
+She has secured millions in funding for affordable housing, homeless services, and marginalized youth.
+Sheng helped save our Head Start program, protecting free early childhood education and family services for low-income Oaklanders.
 She fought back against school closures in Black and Latino neighborhoods.
-During the Trump years, she stood up to ICE to protect our immigrant communities.
+During the Trump years, Sheng stood up to ICE to protect our immigrant communities.

-- In response to the pandemic, Sheng stood up to protect renters, supporting Oakland’s eviction moratorium, the strongest in the Bay Area.
+- In response to COVID, Sheng stood up to protect renters, supporting Oakland’s eviction moratorium, the strongest in the Bay Area.
 She also co-founded the Oakland Mutual Aid Collective, which distributed 100,000 pieces of personal protective equipment (PPE).

-Sheng is City Hall’s leader on wildfire prevention.She’s led on the undergrounding of utilities in high-risk areas, expanded our budget for clearing highly flammable vegetation, and she’s working to establish a regional wildfire prevention strategy with other local governments.
+Sheng is City Hall’s leader on wildfire prevention and emergency preparedness.She’s led on the undergrounding of utilities in high-risk areas, expanded our budget for clearing highly flammable vegetation, and she’s working to establish a regional wildfire prevention strategy with other local governments.

-A noted budget expert, Sheng’s colleagues often turn to her for fiscal guidance.She’s helped double the budget for street paving, led major investments in parks across the city, and authored a budget deal which solved a decades-old dispute and to saved Chabot Space and Science Center, so Oaklanders from every neighborhood have a place to learn and explore.
+A noted budget expert, Sheng’s colleagues often turn to her for fiscal guidance.She’s helped double the budget for street paving, led major investments in parks across the city, and authored a budget deal which solved a decades-old dispute and to saved Chabot Space and Science Center, protecting vital STEM programs for Oakland youth.

-Sheng lives near Joaquin Miller Park with her partner, Andre, her 14-year old son, Ben and Andre’s 7-year old daughter, Brooklyn.
-Ben attends public school and is an incredible musician.
-Sheng is one of only two renters on the Oakland City Council.
+Sheng lives near Joaquin Miller Park with her partner, Andre, their 15-year old son, Ben and 8-year old daughter, Brooklyn.
+Sheng is one of only three renters on the Oakland City Council.